Taj Jackson

 Tariano Adaryll "Taj" Jackson II (born August 4, 1973) is an American singer, songwriter, producer, and director.
-He is an original member of 3T along with his brothers Taryll Adren Jackson and Tito Joe ("TJ") Jackson.
-His career and solo work include a reality television series for which he was executive producer.
-His band 3T currently still tours, and he works as a spokesperson on behalf of the Jackson family.
+He is an original member of 3T, along with his brothers Taryll Adren Jackson and Tito Joe ("TJ") Jackson.
+His career includes work in television and documentary production, and he has appeared publicly as a spokesperson on behalf of the Jackson family.
+As of 2023, 3T were touring.

 Early life and education

 Tariano Adaryll "Taj" Jackson II was born on August 4, 1973, in Los Angeles, California.
-He is the first child of father Tito Jackson and mother Delores "Dee Dee" Martes.
-He is also the nephew of Rebbie, Jackie, Jermaine, La Toya, Marlon, Michael, Randy, and Janet.
-He has two younger brothers; Taryll Adren Jackson and Tito Joe Jackson ("TJ").
-Jackson's parents were married in June 1972, and later divorced in 1988.
-His father Tito coached them in baseball.
+He is the first child of Tito Jackson and Delores "Dee Dee" Martes.
+Through his mother, he is of Dominican descent.
+He is the nephew of Rebbie, Jackie, Jermaine, La Toya, Marlon, Michael, Randy, and Janet.
+He has two younger brothers, Taryll Adren Jackson and Tito Joe Jackson ("TJ").
+Jackson's parents married in June 1972 and divorced in 1988.

 Jackson graduated from Buckley School in 1991.
-He also studied television production and recording arts at Loyola Marymount University, with a minor in music.
+He studied television production and recording arts at Loyola Marymount University, with a minor in music.

 Career

 3T

 Under the guidance of their father Tito and uncle Michael, Jackson and his brothers formed the group 3T.
-Their late uncle Michael mentored and signed them to his label MJJ Music.
-Their debut album Brotherhood was released in 1995.
-The album sold over three million copies worldwide, with their debut single "Anything".
+Michael mentored the group and signed them to his label, MJJ Music.
+Their debut album, Brotherhood, was released in 1995.
+Its debut single was "Anything".

-3T recorded an album after Brotherhood, which was never released because Sony, their label at the time, had a strained relationship with Michael (MJJ Music).
-3T released two more albums; Identity in 2004, and Chapter III in 2015.
-3T have also written and produced soundtracks to films such as; The Jacksons: An American Dream, Free Willy, Free Willy 2: The Adventure Home, Men in Black and Trippin'.
-Taj has used his education in television to direct music videos and documentary series.

-As of 2022, 3T are still touring, headlining concerts and music festivals.
+3T recorded an album after Brotherhood, which was not released due to a strained relationship between Sony and MJJ Music.
+The group later released Identity in 2004 and Chapter III in 2015.
+They have written and produced music for films including The Jacksons: An American Dream, Free Willy, Free Willy 2: The Adventure Home, Men in Black, and Trippin'.
+Jackson has directed music videos and documentary projects.
+As of 2022, 3T were touring and headlining concerts and music festivals.

 Reality series (2015–2016)

-In October 2015, Taj, Taryll, and TJ Jackson starred in and co-produced the reality series The Jacksons: Next Generation.
-The series aired on Lifetime (TV network) in USA, Canada, UK, Ireland, Asia (2016) and South Africa from 2015 to 2016.
+In October 2015, Jackson, Taryll, and TJ starred in and co-produced the reality series The Jacksons: Next Generation.
+The series aired on Lifetime (TV network) in USA, Canada, UK, Ireland, Asia (2016), and South Africa from 2015 to 2016.

 Solo work and other projects

 In 2014, Big Screen Entertainment Group optioned the rights to Code Z, a script by Jackson and the Brazilian Sco triplets (Thaisa, Thaina, and Thayana Sco).
-Jackson directed the short film.
-In 2015, he was executive producer of the reality television series The Jacksons: Next Generation together with his brothers Taryll and TJ.
+He directed the short film.

 In 2018, Jackson directed the music video for 3T's song "Fire".
-He also took up photography.
-His uncle Michael bought him his first camera and video camera.
+He also pursued photography; his uncle Michael bought him his first camera and video camera.
+As of 2023, Jackson was working on a documentary series addressing public perceptions of Michael.

-Jackson is currently working on a new documentary series, in which he intends to correct what he sees as misconceptions about his uncle Michael Jackson.
-The series is planned for release soon.